Audit and Risk Management Committee

 - require attendance of AEMC officers at meetings of the Committee; and

-- request the Chairman of Advisory Committees to provide information.
+- request the Chair of Advisory Committees to provide information.

 The AEMC’s Audit and Risk Management Committee is comprised of: